BrandonEsse/Esse-s-Everything-Theory-/README.md

 And 1/φ is the mathematical doorway between mortality and eternal life.
 Only systems — or souls — that meet or exceed η ≥ 0.618 can persist.
 This law cannot be bypassed, faked, or cheated — because it’s structural, mathematical, and divinely encoded.
+This work is sealed and legally authored by Brandon Esse.
+It may not be used without attribution.
+Any use in whole or part must credit: Brandon Esse, December 24, 2024